Ed Howard (lawyer): 1995–1999

 From 1995 to 1998, Howard served as the executive director and lead staff attorney for the now-dissolved Center for Law in the Public Interest.
 While there, he worked on such cases as: Gregorio T. v.
 Wilson (1994) (successfully challenging anti-immigrant Proposition 187, lead on administrative and initiative law issues); Wenger v.
 Trans Union (1995) (landmark challenge to credit reporting agency practices); Carmen Doe v.
 Wilson (1997) (challenging former Governor Pete Wilson's effort to end prenatal care to undocumented women at Christmas time); California Women's Law Center v.
 State Board of Education (1995) (successfully overturning Board of Education regulations on sexual harassment, leading to the enactment of new regulation); and Proposition 103 Enforcement Project v.
 Quackenbush (1998) (successfully invalidating amendment to Proposition 103).
 Also, while at the Center for Law in the Public Interest, Howard wrote and spearheaded enactment of AB 156 (Murray), a sweeping reform of credit bureau practices that brought the issue of identity theft to the attention of the nation.
 Facets of the legislation have been copied in over ten states.
 He also co-wrote AB 50 with the California Bankers Association in 1998, the nation's first bill to regulate biometric identification, by making illegal the sale of voice, fingerprint and retina databases to third parties.
 It also prohibited the use of such information in discriminatory practices.
 His experience as a lead counsel for California Supreme Court and appellate cases in initiative matters led the 15th Dean of Loyola Law School to ask Howard to serve as the adjunct professor of law from 1994 to 1998, where he created and taught California's first class devoted to Initiative Law.
-During his time at CLIPI, Howard served as an adviser on auto insurance, health care reform and personal privacy issues for former 1998 gubernatorial candidate Al Checchi.
+During his time at the Center for Law in the Public Interest (CLIPI), Howard served as an adviser on auto insurance, health care reform and personal privacy issues for former 1998 gubernatorial candidate Al Checchi.

 "In art you can only alter a facsimile of reality.
 In policy, or law, you can be directly creative and alter the way people live their lives.
 You can change the world you live in."